 One of Albino and Mary’s four sons, Henry married into another Napa wine growing family, the Domingos (he married Lena Domingos).
 Perhaps one of the early ‘vineyard management companies’ in a valley now dominated by vineyard management companies, they built a crew of employees and managed a number of vineyards in the northern part of the Napa Valley.
 Tragically, Henry’s brother Angelo (a World War Veteran as it was called in those days referring to World War I) was killed in an auto accident in 1934 in Pope Valley at only 37 years of age.

-And in another piece of Napa winery history, Lena’s brothers (including Alfred Domingos) owned what is now Ehler’s Estate in St. Helena – running that from 1923 (bootlegging during the rest of the Prohibition years) until 1959 – after Prohibition naming it the Old Mill Winery.
+And in another piece of Napa winery history, Lena’s brothers (including Alfred Domingos) owned what is now Ehler’s Estate in St. Helena – operating from 1923 (bootlegging during the rest of the Prohibition years) until 1959 – after Prohibition naming it Old Mill Winery.
 We have seen an old label that Greg Pestoni forwarded to us, a California Zinfandel, one gallon with an appropriate image of the old wooden Bale Grist Mill on the label.
 The Dominigos family sold this winery in 1979.